Want a Nikon camera for video? Have no fear!

 Among other improvements, the D810 has a 30% longer shooting time than the D800, allowing 20 minutes at Full HD and 30 minutes at normal quality.
 It also introduces zebra stripes to the range, allowing identification of over-exposure in the frame.

 Although it doesn’t have a 4K UHD mode, the D810 is still a very good option for the professional filmer.
 The fast EXPEED 4 processor – allowing quick AF for speedy subjects – and the “flat” style feature – enabling post-shooting editing for high contrast conditions – will make this camera a go-to for high-quality video.
-At $2800, it is certainly not a camera for the casual videographer, but if you can live without 4K, the D810 ticks all the required boxes for the enthusiast-professional buyer.
+This is certainly not a camera for the casual videographer, but if you can live without 4K, the D810 ticks all the required boxes for the enthusiast-professional buyer.

 Sensor: APS-C CMOS